sconover/wrong/README.markdown

 Before you get your knickers in a twist about how this is totally unacceptable because it doesn't support this or that use case, here are our caveats and excuses:

 * It works!
 Tested in 1.8.6, 1.8.7, 1.9.1, and 1.9.2-rc2.
 (Thank you, [rvm](http://rvm.beginrescueend.com/)!)
-* It's a development-time library, not a production runtime library, so there are no security or filesystem issues.
+* Your code needs to be in a file.
+That means it doesn't work in IRB.
 (If you're developing Ruby code without saving it to a mounted disk, then sorry, Wrong is not right for you.)
+* It's a development-time testing library, not a production runtime library, so there are no security or filesystem issues.
 * `eval` isn't evil, it's just misunderstood.
 * It makes a few assumptions about the structure of your code, leading to some restrictions:
   * You can't have more than one call to `assert` per line.
 (This should not be a problem since even if you're nesting asserts for some bizarre reason, we assume you know where your Return key is.
 And actually, technically you can put two asserts on a line, but it always describes the first one it sees, which means that if the second one executes, its failure message will be incorrect or broken.)